-- 1. The Commission shall, upon receipt of a properly completed nomination, immediately notify the office of the Village Clerk and Village Code Administration Department of the Commission's receipt of such nomination and shall deliver copies of same to the Village Clerk's office and Code Administration Department as soon thereafter as is possible and shall make a preliminary determination of eligibility within fifteen (15) days of the receipt of the nomination, or by the Commission's next regularly scheduled meeting, whichever occurs later.
-A determination by the Commission of preliminary eligibility must be based upon a finding by the Commission that there is a likelihood that a nominated historic landmark will meet one or more of the "Criteria for Designation" set forth in Section 7-9-5 of this Article. - 2.
+- 1. The Commission staff liaison shall, upon receipt of a properly completed nomination, immediately the Director of the Development Customer Services Department or the Director's designee of the Commission's receipt of such nomination and shall deliver copies of same to the and Development Customer Services Department as soon thereafter as is possible and shall make a preliminary determination of eligibility within fifteen (15) days of the receipt of the nomination, or by the Commission's next regularly scheduled meeting, whichever occurs later.
+A determination by the Commission of preliminary eligibility must be based upon a finding by the Commission that there is a likelihood that a nominated historic landmark will meet one or more of the "Criteria for Designation" set forth in Section 7-9-4 of this Article. - 2.
 If a majority of the Commission members determine that there is not a likelihood that the nominated historic landmark may meet at least one of the criteria for designation, it shall enter a formal denial of the nomination and so notify the party making the nomination in writing.
 Such a denial shall be the final administrative decision.
-The Commission may not reconsider the preliminary eligibility of such an historic landmark for at least one year following the submission of the original nomination and, then, only upon further evidence of qualification.
-If a preliminary determination is made that there is a likelihood that the nominated historic landmark may meet one or more criteria, the Commission shall schedule a designation hearing to be held within forty five (45) days of the preliminary determination and shall send the owner of record written notice of same no less than fifteen (15) days in advance of such hearing by regular and certified mail, properly addressed to the owner of record as shown in the records of the Recorder of Deeds or Registrar of Titles, whichever is appropriate, and with sufficient postage affixed thereto.
+The Commission may not reconsider the preliminary eligibility of such a historic landmark for at least one year following the submission of the original nomination and, then, only upon further evidence of qualification.
+If a preliminary determination is made that there is a likelihood that the nominated historic landmark may meet one or more criteria, the Commission shall schedule a designation hearing to be held within forty five (45) days of the preliminary determination and shall send the owner of record written notice of same no less than fifteen (15) days in advance of such hearing by regular and electronic mail, properly addressed to the owner of record as shown in the records of the Recorder of Deeds or Registrar of Titles, whichever is appropriate, and with sufficient postage affixed thereto.
 Failure to receive notice shall not invalidate the proceedings of the Commission.
 (Ord.
-1999-0-7, 3-15-99)
+1999-0-7, 3-15-99; amd.
+Ord.
+22-8, 2-7-2022)

-7-9-7: DESIGNATION HEARING:
+7-9-6: DESIGNATION HEARING: